1. What are they and what are they used for?

 Remember that when you deactivate mailboxes, all users of the entity have full access to the services.

-• Assign the corresponding services to it.
+• Assign the corresponding services.

-• Add users to it.
+• Add users.

-• If necessary, assign organizational units (OUs) to them.
+• If necessary, assign organizational units (OUs).

 Any user or service can be in more than one mailbox.